AbdullahBruhaha/Abdullah_Repository/README.md

 I would like to apply the usage of CSV files or JSON files to store the user data rather than a txt file to further follow the project requirements.
 However, I still am able to follow the project requirement of persistent data using txt files.
 Other than that, I would also like to improve on my code by utilising Object Oriented Programming in order to implement more features to the app easily.

+Additionally, If I could go back to the start, I would focus on implementing my code in a manner that would allow me to focus on setting up testing from the start.